Gatherings – what to expect

 If you have any ideas for adjustments that will enable people to more fully participate please let us know by speaking with the Connection Team, Centre or Office Management.

 The Leadership at Hope Church recognises the importance of protecting those entrusted into our care, during ministry activities or social events specifically involving children, young people and vulnerable adults.
 All of our staff and volunteers have a current DBS certificate.
 For details on our Safeguarding policy please click here.

 The Legacy Series: Over the Autumn Term 2023 we will be thinking about what our lives are leaving for future generations.
 Are we leaving the footprints of Jesus?
 Are we leaving the aroma of Christ?
 Join us on Sunday mornings, from 9:30 for prayer, 10 for coffee and 10:30 for the service.

-You can view and catch up on previous Talks here.
-(Please note: Our all-aged services over the summer weren’t recorded.)
+You can view and catch up on previous talks here.

 You can see previous teaching series here.